survivejs/webpack-book/manuscript/packages/02_authoring.md

 }
 ```

-The script may need tweaking to fit your purposes.
+The script needs tweaking to fit your purposes.
 But it's enough to give you a rough idea.
 If the `dist-modules` directory is missing, you generate it here.

 For the build script to work, you have to remember to include the source of the package to the distribution version and to tweak *package.json* `files` field accordingly.

 W> Relying on `postinstall` scripts can be [potentially dangerous](http://blog.npmjs.org/post/141702881055/package-install-scripts-vulnerability).
-Security-minded developers may want to use `npm install --ignore-scripts`.
+Security-minded developers want to use `npm install --ignore-scripts`.
 You can set that default through `npm config set ignore-scripts true` if you want.
 Being a little cautious does not hurt.

 ### Deprecating, Unpublishing, and Renaming Packages